Living in Washington D.C.

 One of the most progressive and electric cities in the world

 The iconic nation’s capital is home to landmarks and museums steeped in history and reverence, alongside some of the most progressive cultural fusions in the world.
-Washington, D.C. has long been famed for its dynamic neighborhoods, reliable and clean public transportation, and energetic mix of people thanks to the concentration of college students, diplomats and world visitors—and residents are still finding D.C. as engaging as ever.
+Washington, D.C. has long been famed for its dynamic neighborhoods, reliable and clean public transportation, and energetic mix of people.
+There is a large concentration of college students, diplomats, and world visitors, so residents still find D.C. as engaging as ever.

 Schools in Washington, D.C.

 Varied options for every family